-Almost one third of the population, 22 percent of women and 44 percent of men, state being subjected to severe physical violence after the age of 18, while nine percent of women and a little below two percent of men have been raped during their lifetime.
+The prevalence of violence in Norway has unfortunately changed little since the end of the 1980s to present day.
+Almost one third of the population, 22 percent of women and 44 percent of men, state to have been subjected to severe physical violence after the age of 18, while nine percent of women and a little below two percent of men have been raped during their lifetime.

 As many women and men, 17 percent, have been subjected to physical violence from an intimate partner.
-For men, this violence was for the most part less severe, while over nine percent of women have been subjected to severe intimate partner violence, for men this percentage is two.
+For men, this violence was for the most part less severe, while over nine percent of women have been subjected to severe intimate partner violence.

 Typology of violence

 The WHO presents a typology of violence which distinguishes four modes in which violence may be inflicted: physically, sexually and psychologically, and being deprived.